MunroRaymaker/BugKiller.NET/README.md

 # BugKiller.NET
-Sinmple .NET project with NUnit tests to play with
+Sinmple .NET test bench project with NUnit tests to play around with.
+Use this for trying out unit tests or source control systems.